czipperz/vick/StyleGuide.md

 with the format specified in `.clang-format`.

 1. Keep lines to 70 characters, with 80 as absolute maximum.
-This rule is important in my opinion as it encourages readability of code.
+This rule is important as it encourages readability of code.
+I commonly read code with many columns open, and small column limits facilitate this.
 2. Never use C style casts, always use a `static_cast` when appropriate.
 C style casts will *never* perform a `dynamic_cast` and they can lead to `reinterpret_cast`, which can have extremely